jdreaver/rust-os/README.md

     - maybe some expected failures to ensure we call panic handler?
 - Memory management
   - Add support for huge pages in `map_to`
-  - Add a `TranslateResult` that returns the full frame, flags, and offset into that frame so we don't have to do offset math (like in `userspace.rs`)
   - Don't use `usize` so casually in `physical.rs`.
 Have a `PageNumber` newtype or something.
   - New allocator is slower.
 Heap used to initialize in milliseconds, and now takes almost a second
     - Consider pages with size in type and more straight-line code for mapping different page sizes instead of current loops, and likely lots of multiplications.